This content is under review.

-As part of a wider project of work to improve the accessibility and coherence of housing and planning statistics we recently conducted an external user engagement survey.
-The online survey ran for eight weeks in April and May 2019 and asked users for feedback on the housing and planning statistics we publish across the GSS.
-More information on the results of the survey can be found on the GSS blog.
+They conducted an external user engagement survey.
+The online survey ran for eight weeks in April and May 2019 and asked users for feedback on the housing and planning statistics published across the GSS.
+Read more about the results of their survey.

-- Planning processes – while designing the survey we sought lots of feedback, spoke with statistics producers, tested the survey with users and got constructive feedback from the GSS Best Practice and Impact Division.
-This effort up front was key to ensuring we collected good quality data
+- Planning processes – while designing the survey they sought lots of feedback, spoke with statistics producers, tested the survey with users and got constructive feedback from the GSS Best Practice and Impact division.
+This effort up front was key to ensuring they collected good quality data

-- Promoting the survey – we invested a lot of time promoting the survey and used a variety of communication channels.
-We also worked collaboratively with other government departments who also promoted the survey
+- Promoting the survey – they invested a lot of time promoting the survey and used a variety of communication channels.
+They also worked collaboratively with other government departments who also promoted the survey

-- Collaboration – we engaged with the Data Science Campus at the Office for National Statistics.
-The campus applied machine learning techniques to look at the data which gave us a solid base to start the analysis from and provided results within 24 hours of the survey closing
+- Collaboration – they engaged with the Data Science Campus at the Office for National Statistics.
+The campus applied machine learning techniques to look at the data which gave us a solid base to start the analysis from and provided results within 24 hours of the survey closing.

-- Think through how you will use the results – different sections of our results will relevant to different departments, depending on the statistics they produce.
-We are now considering how we can package the findings to ensure each department gets the information they need to take the work forward.
-On reflection, we could have considered how we might do this earlier and made changes to the survey design and subsequent analysis to make this process more straight forward
+- Think through how you will use the results – different sections of their results were relevant to different departments, depending on the statistics they produce.
+They are now considering how they can package the findings to ensure each department gets the information they need to take the work forward.
+On reflection, they should have considered how they might do this earlier on.
+They could have made changes to the survey design and subsequent analysis to make this process more straightforward

 - Digital tools – It has never been easier to run a light touch consultation, with many relatively inexpensive products and an increasing ability to automatically analyse free text

 - Timing – Eight weeks may seem long, but it will allow different communication methods to be used and greater variety of users to be approached.
-We also had to take account of purdah when planning the release and promotion of our survey.
+They also had to take account of purdah when planning the release and promotion of the survey.

 You can set up meetings, workshops and seminars and invite users to attend.
 Invite users you already know about and ask them to spread the word.
 It is also good to advertise on social media and in statistical and industry publications or websites.

-Webinars (which are online seminars) might be a good way to get a wider range of users attending because people do will not need to travel to your event.
+Webinars (which are online seminars) are a good way to get a wider range of users attending.
 Take a look at using GoToWebinar.